sscpac/statick/GUIDE.md

 It is hoped that in the future we will generate coverage reports from mypy and use those to check for regressions.

+### Formatting

+Statick code is formatted using [black](https://github.com/psf/black).
+When testing with tox there is a configuration that will check that the current code is formatted correctly.
+To fix locally use

+    pip install black
+    black statick statick_ws statick_tool tests

 ## Examples

 A few examples are provided for some of the basic use cases of Statick.